SreehanAdgopula/Coding/README.md

  <link rel="icon" type="image/x-icon" href=" file:///C:/Users/asree/Downloads/th%20(2).jpg">
 </head>
 <body bgcolor="aqua">
-<div style="border: 4px solid red"> <h1 align="center"> Coding is very impoetant even to a kid! </h1> </div>
+<div style="border: 4px solid red"> <h1 align="center"> Coding is very important even to a kid! </h1> </div>
 <br>
 <br>
 <br>
 <h2 align="center"> <font color="silver"> English is the most important language as you know, but no, coding is the most imporant language in the world!
-In English, you only need to know about alphabets, the words and all the symbols </h2> </font>
+In English, you only need to know about alphabets, the words and all the symbols </font> </h2>
 <br>
 <br>
 <br>